-Each fellow will spend six months on a neurosurgery spinal rotation under the mentorship of Dr. Fox and Dr. Nataraj and six months on an orthopedic spinal rotation under the mentorship of Dr. Jiang, Kortbeek, and Mahood.
-Our fellowship is a busy surgical fellowship, which typically involves 3-4 days/week in the operating room, and exposure to approximately 300 surgical cases.
+Our fellowship is a busy surgical fellowship, which typically involves 3-4 days/week in the operating room, and exposure to approximately 400 surgical cases.
 Exposure will be gained to the entire spectrum of spinal disorders, including deformity correction, and intradural pathology.

-There is also opportunity while on orthopedic rotation to attend OR and clinic at the Stollery Children’s Hospital scoliosis deformity clinic and surgery, especially if there is no pediatric spine fellow.
+There is also opportunity while on the University Hospital rotation to attend OR and clinic at the Stollery Children’s Hospital scoliosis deformity clinic and surgery, especially if there is no pediatric spine fellow.

 This is a complex spinal surgery fellowship in a program with an active residency program.
 Fellows are expected to have a minimum level of training in general spinal surgery, and are expected to teach residents in these general spine surgery scenarios.

 Each fellow is expected to be involved in our research program, and is expected to present as well as publish at least one paper per year.
-Fellows are responsible for the organization of spine rounds, on Tuesdays at 4pm at RAH.
+Fellows are responsible for the organization of spine rounds, on Wednesdays at 0700h at the Royal Alexandra site.

 There are a variety of funding models available.
 If not self-funded, the fellow will be paid by the Complex Spine Surgery program, at a salary of $70 000/yr.
 In addition, if the fellow is eligible to bill as a surgical assist, a proportion of these billings will be returned to the fellow.

-Application should be made initially (by email or in writing) to the Complex Spine Program’s Fellowship director, Dr. Andrew Nataraj:
+Application should be made initially (by email) to the Complex Spine Program’s Fellowship director, Dr. Andrew Nataraj:

 Applications should include:

--a cover letter describing the applicant’s interest in the spine program at the University of Alberta, career aspirations, and any other professional or personal items that may add to the application
+- a cover letter describing the applicant’s interest in the spine program at the University of Alberta, career aspirations, and any other professional or personal items that may add add to the application

 Applications for fellowship will generally open in September two years preceding the fellowship year and close by February 1 of the preceding year.
 Incomplete applications, or applications sent too early will be returned.